-Besides, the ships having the descriptive notation Tug added to the character of classification shall comply with the requirements of 5.4 - 5.6.
+Ships having the descriptive notation Tug in the class notation shall meet the requirements of 5.4 - 5.6.

 5.1.2 Oil tankers, oil tankers (> 60 °C), combination carriers, gas carriers and chemical tankers of 20000 t deadweight and over shall comply with the requirements of 5.7.